cloudmesh/cloudmesh-robot/documentation/source/marvelmind.md

 ## Marvelmind

-### Introduction to Marvelmind Positioning System
+### Introduction to the Marvelmind Positioning System

-[Marvelmind Indoor Navigation System](marvelmind.com) is an indoor navigation system designed for providing location data to autonomous robots, vehicles (AGV) and copters.
+The [Marvelmind Indoor Navigation System](marvelmind.com) is an indoor navigation system designed for providing location data to autonomous robots, vehicles (AGV) and copters.
 The precision is rated to be +- 2cm.

-### Requirements
+The following requirements exist to run it within our Lab:

 * Windows PC with Windows 10.
 * Mac with Mac OSX Sierra.